HungryGoatku/homework4/README.md

 # Now that we have all of that situated, we can begin

-- Make a nice directory for smart contract that you know you'll remember, very imporant
+- Make a nice directory for smart contract that you know you'll remember, very important

 - Now what ever directory you're in, you'll want to "Truffle init"